 Step 2: A prompt pops up asking you to put the iPad in DFU mode/recovery mode.
 You need to tap 'Start' to initiate the repair process.
 Follow the onscreen steps to enter DFU mode on your iPad.
 You can also try to put your device into recovery mode.

 Step 3: After entering DFU or recovery mode, the software automatically detects the iPad.
-You can now choose a firmware that you like if ther e is more than one option.
+You can now choose a firmware that you like if there is more than one option.
 Click 'Download' to download the firmware for the iPad.

 If your iPad is locked now, just download iMyFone Fixppo to enable your disabled iPad by following the above simple steps.
+This tool has already been trusted by millions of users around the world.

 4. How to Factory Reset iPad without iTunes

 First of all, we definitely recommend iMyFone Fixppo.
 It is the most efficient way to factory reset iPad.
-You don't need operate on your iPad, nor use iTunes.
+You don't need to operate on your iPad, nor use iTunes.
 The steps are the same as the above steps on how to enable a disabled iPad.

 Your iPad can also be factory reset using the 'Find My iPad' feature.
 With this feature, you can factory reset it remotely from anywhere.